Mienjung97/PROject-GOLFblog/README.md

 Imported Readme from distinction project and will be modified:

 # **PROject GOLFblog**
-PROject GOLFblog is a blog project which in the future is supposed to be an extention for the webpage of [PROject GOLFacademy](https://projectgolfacademy.com/).
-The goal for this blog is to be a collection point for everyone who is already part of PROject GOLFacademy, either as a staff member or a student, as well as for anyone who is interested in golf.
-Staff members are able to post updates and information (e.g. free spaces in courses, holidays and more) that can be pinned to the top, while site users can ask questions related to the sport or the company, write about their personal experiences, give feedback to the staff or just ask for play partners.
+PROject GOLFblog is a blog project which in the future is intended to be to be an extension for the webpage of [PROject GOLFacademy](https://projectgolfacademy.com/).
+The goal for this blog is to serve as a central hub for everyone who associated with PROject GOLFacademy, including staff members and students, as well as anyone who is interested in golf.
+Staff members are can post updates and information (e.g. available spaces in courses, holidays and more) that can be pinned to the top, while site users can ask questions related to the sport or the company, write about their personal experiences, give feedback to the staff or just ask for play partners.

 [Access live website here](https://project-golfblog-96e6107b0f52.herokuapp.com/)